Speedy series: Laser engraving and cutting machines for formats up to 1016 x 610 mm

 Laser marking is the process of marking or labeling with a laser beam.
 There are different types of laser marking, including engraving, removing, staining, annealing and foaming.
 Depending on the material and desired quality, each individual procedure has its own advantages and downfalls whn marking and labeling.

 Thanks to the high precision of laser marking, even very delicate graphics, 1-point fonts and very small geometries will turn out clearly legible.
-At the same time, marking with the laser ensures constant high-quality results when labeling and marking materials.
+At the same time, marking with the laser ensures constant high-quality results.

 Laser marking is one of the fastest marking processes in existence.
 This results in high productivity and cost benefits during manufacture.
 Depending on the material structure and size, different laser sources (e. g. fiber lasers) or laser machines (e. g. galvo lasers) can be used to increase the marking speed even more.

-Laser etching is permanent and resistant to abrasion, heat and acids.
-Depending on the laser parameter settings, some materials can even be marked without damaging the surface.
+Laser etching is permanent and at the same time resistant to abrasion, heat and acids.
+Depending on the laser parameter settings, certain materials can also be marked without damaging the surface.

-How to laser mark: Most materials can be directly marked with a laser.
+What materials can be marked with a laser?

 Depending on the material, different laser types are used for laser marking (solid-state and CO lasers).